taylorwagner/caloriecountercapstone1/README.md

 ### Features

-Features of this application include: creating and logging into an account, recording food items into a daily journal that displays a calorie count, and connecting with other users by either following, being followed, or joining support groups.
+Features of this application include: creating and logging into an account, recording food items into a daily journal that displays a calorie count for each item, and connecting with other users by either following, being followed, or joining support groups.

 ### API Info

 *The CalorieNinjas API (https://api.calorieninjas.com/)* is used to search up the different food items that are inputted by the user to receive the caloric count for that input.
 Users will be able to view their inputs along with the calorie count provided from the API on their profile page.
-Inputs are organized by date and can be edited or deleted if necessary.
+Inputs are organized by date.

 ### Database Models